"Formally exacting and creatively expansive, Black is an intensely inquisitive John Donne for the Millennial generation."

 "To be both visionary and accurate, true to physics and metaphysics at the same time, is rare and puts the poet in some rarefied company.
 Black, like a few other younger poets, is willing to include all the traditional effects of the lyric poem in his work, but he has set them going in new and lively ways, with the confidence of virtuosity and a belief in the ancient pleasures of pattern and repetition.
 Yet there is more than a pyrotechnic display going on....
 Black takes readers from the paradox of illness to the paradox of belief."

-"Black [is] a writer who pushes against limitations even as he creates them, allowing sound, argument, structure, and image to address ontological concerns....
+"Black [is] a writer who pushes against limitations even as he creates them....
 Black's mind is a pleasure to watch work on the page... one of the most sophisticated debuts I've read in some time."

 "What does it mean to suffer and to try to give a physical body to the suffering?
 How does one give to suffering a sound that embodies what is pathos and acts as a guide through one’s labyrinthine exploration of a self that seems to constantly be midst slipping away?
 Big questions....
 Black creates in this collection a new-aged Job who–despite his dips of faith in himself, God, and even the reader–finds beauty everywhere he looks."